aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ### I. Auth0 Application Creation:
 1. Open your browser, go to Auth0.com and signup for a new account.
-1. Enter the domain, in this format `cohortName-yourFirstName`, for example `matai-2021-john` 1️⃣.
+1. The default domain will be something like `dev-fsdf1y29`, but you should overwrite it with a domain of your own, in the format `cohortName-yourFirstName`, for example `matai-2021-john` 1️⃣.
 This value will be used later.
 1. For the Role, select *Yes, Coding*, and tick *I need advanced settings*.
 1. Select **Australia** as your *Region*.
 1. Click *Create*.